aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

 ```

 ### Question 8
-Problem Statement :-
+Problem Statement:-

 **There is an integer array nums sorted in ascending order (with distinct values).nums is rotated at an unknown pivot index k (0 <= k < nums.length) such that the resulting array is [nums[k], nums[k+1], ..., nums[n-1], nums[0], nums[1], ..., nums[k-1]] (0-indexed).
-For example, [0,1,2,4,5,6,7] might be rotated at pivot index 3 and become [4,5,6,7,0,1,2].Given the array nums after the rotation and an integer target, return the index of target if it is in nums, or -1 if it is not in nums.You must write an algorithm with O(log n) runtime complexity.**
+For example, [0,1,2,4,5,6,7] might be rotated at pivot index 3 and become [4,5,6,7,0,1,2].
+Given the array nums after the rotation and an integer target, return the index of the target if it is in nums, or -1 if it is not in nums.
+You must write an algorithm with O(log n) runtime complexity.**
 **Constraints**<br>
 1 <= nums.length <= 5000<br>
 -10^4 <= nums[i] <= 10^4<br>